-FFP- $$\sigma{pt} = 0.25 \times x{pt}$$
+$$\text{FFP-}\sigma{pt} = 0.25 \times x{pt}$$

-The percentage FFP-RSD is set at 25% based on experience from results of previous EUPTs10.
-The EUPT-Panel reserves the right to also employ other approaches on a case-by-case basis considering analytical difficulties and experience gained from previous proficiency tests.
+The EUPT-Panel reserves the right to also employ other FFP-RSDs or other approaches for setting the assigned value on a case-by-case basis, considering analytical difficulties and experience gained from previous proficiency tests.

-For informative purposes the robust relative standard deviation (CV) is calculated according to ISO 13528:2015; Chapter 7.7 (Consensus value from participant results) following Algorithm A in Annex C.
+For informative purposes the robust relative standard deviation (CV) of the participants results is calculated according to ISO 13528:2015; Chapter 7.7 following Algorithm A in Annex C (so called "consensus approach").